josephreiser/volconnect/mern/client/README.md

 2. Run the three echo commands that the terminal outputs after running the command in step 1

-    They should look like this:
+    They should look similar to this:

         echo '# Set PATH, MANPATH, etc., for Homebrew.' >> /Users/josephreiser/.zprofile